You search, you interview, they start…they stop showing up, or you don’t know what to give them… and you stop trying.

 Second, Choose the Right Intern

-Never underestimate the interview and selection process.
+Never underestimate the interview and selection process, which includes talking to references.

 It’s hard to know what to ask someone who has minimal job experience, so here’s a great cheat sheet for you.
 These questions will elicit what you need to know: